BozarthPrime/Extra-Life-Tracker/README.md

 ## Setup

 ### Configuration
-Open settings.js in a text editor and you will see an object called `settings`.
+Copy settings.example.js to settings.js and open it in a text editor and you will see an object called `settings`.
 To change your settings you just need to update this object.

 - participantIds: An array of Extra Life participant IDs (you can obtain this by going to your Extra Life page and looking at the URL.
 The end of it will say `participantID=` followed by your participant ID).
 You can have as many here as you like.
 Wrap them in quotes as the app treats them as strings.
 - displayCount: How many of the specified participants to display at a time.
 If you have many participants you would like to display but do not want to use up all the room to display them all at once you can set this to a smaller number, say two or three, and it will cycle through displaying the set amount at a time.
 - teamId: The ID of your team (you can obtain this by going to your team page and looking at the URL.
 The end of it will say `teamID=` followed by your team ID).
 If set to an empty string the team tracker will be hidden.
 - refreshTimeMS: The interval to refresh the tracker at in MS. A reasonable default is 30000 (30 seconds).
 - fontColor: The hex of the font color you want to use.
-- boarderColor: The hex of the border color you want to use.
+- borderColor: The hex of the border color you want to use.
 - backgroundColor: The hex of the background color you want to use.
 - opacity: A number between 0 and 1 that is the opacity you want to use.
 The lower the setting the more transparent it will be.
 - logWhenUpdating: This is a debugging option that you can use if you are testing your settings in a normal browser.
 If this is true it will log when it is updating and the participant results of the update to the browser console.